Anthonyy232/mpvconfigs/README.md

 ## Updates

-The configurations were last updated on October 13, 2024
+The configurations were last updated on January 23, 2025

 ## Dependencies